Luluc: Dreamboat – 2020

-Luluc released Dreamboat on October 23, 2020 to critical acclaim.
-Jay Ruttenberg in The New Yorker wrote "Throughout “Dreamboat,” Luluc's fourth album, Randell's singing is crystalline and unflappable, with a strange beauty that verges on creepy—it's the kind of voice that, on a movie soundtrack, portends unspeakable doom".
-Uncut Magazine wrote, "Randell's vocals, timeless and pure, carries something of a myth-making quality in its timbre" (Jan 2021).
+Dreamboat was released to significant praise.
+Jay Ruttenberg in The New Yorker wrote "Throughout Dreamboat, Luluc's fourth album, Randell's singing is crystalline and unflappable, with a strange beauty that verges on creepy—it's the kind of voice that, on a movie soundtrack, portends unspeakable doom".
+Uncut Magazine wrote, "Randell's vocals, timeless and pure, carries something of a myth-making quality in its timbre" (January 2021).